Funding a research degree

 Financial support for advanced levels of study in the UK is limited and often very competitive.
 Please think carefully about how you will fund your research degree before making an application.

 You need to consider how you will cover the fees (the current fee schedule is available here), any research expenses beyond what is provided by the School and living expenses.
 Many research students work alongside their studies in order to meet these costs, but please note that full-time students are required to dedicate at least 30 hours a week to their studies during term time (15 hours part-time).

 Because of the independent nature of study, it is not necessary to live in London while pursuing your research degree, but you will need to be able to come to the School at short notice.
 Additional work restrictions and participation requirements apply to students on Student visas.

 Help with costs

 Guildhall School occasionally offers studentships for specific areas of research.
-These studentships include a full fee waiver, a stipend and in some cases additional expertise and research opportunities provided by partner organisations.
-The two studentships offered on an ongoing basis are the Barbican-Guildhall studentship and the Doctoral Composer-in-Residence Studentship with the Royal Opera House, though these are not recruiting for the academic year 2022/23.
+These studentships include a full fee waiver, a stipend, and in some cases additional expertise and research opportunities provided by partner organisations.
+Please see our studentship page for details of studentships currently recruiting.

 External studentships and funding